The end of education- as we know it?

 United Nations.
 United Nations Human Rights: Office of the Commissioner for Human Rights.
 23 March 2011. http://www.ohchr.org/EN/Issues/Education/Training/Pages/UNDHREducationTraining.aspx.
 23 November 2015.

 Williamson, B and S Payton.
-Curriculum and Teaching Innovation: Transforming classroom practice and personalisation.
+Curriculum and Teaching Innovation: Transforming classroom practice and personalization.
 Handbook.
 London: Futrelab, 2009.
 Print.

 The subsummation of 21st century education into an advanced capitalist framework reaches its Zenith in Jose Ferreira’s recent polemic on The Hollywoodization of Education.
 Ferreira is CEO of Knewton, a self-described ‘adaptive learning company’.
 It’s actually a euphemism for edutainment in education rather than any serious attempt at marketing the pedagogical understanding of how children learn and what kinds of knowledge and skills they need to acquire in the 21st century.